miadz/ProxDe/README.md

 Features:
 ------
-&bull; Cloudflare support [ALPHA] (Look at the notes in the script in regards to this.)
+&bull; Cloudflare support - ALPHA (Look at the notes in the script in regards to this.)
 <br>
 &bull; An array of proxy headers to detect (see what I did there?)
 <br>